SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

         content:
           -
             type: text
             text: 'Please note, the group rate does not include taxes or fees.
-Please ' -
-            type: text
-            marks:
+Please contact the hotel directly for more information about taxes and fees.'
       -
-                type: link
+        type: paragraph
         attrs:
-                  href: null
-                  rel: null
-                  target: null
+          textAlign: left
-                  title: null
+          class: null
-              -
-                type: underline
-            text: 'contact the hotel'
-          -
-            type: text
-            text: ' directly for more information about taxes and fees.'
       -
         type: heading
         attrs: